 Classes for adults and children with disabilities to master aquatic safety and swimming skills

 The Park Authority's award-winning Adapted Aquatics is an individualized swimming and water activity program for adults and children with physical and developmental disabilities.
 This success-oriented program is designed for those who are not yet ready for the inclusive environment of standard classes.
 Adapted Aquatics aims to develop basic swim skills in a structured setting with support from trained volunteers who work one-on-one with students.
 The only requirement for volunteering is a willing heart and a commitment to a class series of eight or 10 weeks.
 Volunteers work alongside trained instructors to provide one-on-one support for class participants.
 You don't have to be an expert swimmer; all you need is to be comfortable in the water!

 Nicole Woodward, Adapted Aquatics Program Manager

 Classes are held at...

 Welcome to Fairfax County's Adapted Aquatics Volunteer training Program.
 We are currently offering a set of at home information session to be reviewed at your own pace.
 Volunteers will be directly supervised by trained aquatics instructors and receive hands-on training in the pool.
 We have volunteer shifts at almost all RECenters around the county and classes run year round.
-You will need to complete this three step process at home and then contact The Program Manager or Volunteer Manager to schedule your first day at the pools!
+You will need to complete this process at home and then contact The Program Manager or Volunteer Manager to schedule your first day at the pools!

 Complete the mandatory all-county volunteer trainings found here: